andre0707/GCC-Helper/GCC-Helper/README.md

 To check if the selected user actually qualified for the challenge, open the challenge checker website on project-gc.com.
 If a valid project-gc.com website is opened in the browser, the check functionalities will also enable
 - _Check User_ button will use the geocacher name of the selected row in the table view and set it into the challenge checker and then automatically perform the challenge check
-- _Check All User_ button will start with the top of the list and then automatically perform the challenge check for all users in the table view
+- _Check All User_ button will start with the top of the list and then automatically perform the challenge check for all users in the table view.
+The checker needs some time to execute, so there is an option to pick a waiting time to wait for the checker.
+For most accurate results use 60 seconds, that is the longest the checker should run.
+Depending on traffic and your account status the checker may run a while.
+Waiting long enough will make sure that GCC-Helper reads the result for the correct user.

  In both check cases, GCC-Helper will display the checker result with a green checkmark or red x in the table view.
 This way you can easily see who actually qualified for the challenge.